mndillon/toki-pona-nanpa-linja-n/README.md

 Used when non-zero digits follow the block.

 ```
-eke     = more parts to follow
+neke     = more parts to follow
 ```

 ### Zero-Block Units
-Used only when *everything after* the block is zero.
+Used only when *everything after* the ISO block is zero, used at the end of a number.

 Adds more context, makes the assumption that the string of digits represents a numeric value:

 ```
-eken     = exactly X thousand
+neke     = exactly X thousand
-ekeken   = exactly X million
+nekeke   = exactly X million
-ekekeken = exactly X billion
+nekekeke = exactly X billion
 ```

 ### Any number of blocks
-Used for any number of blocks, these separators have no specific values.
+Used for any number of blocks, this separator has no specific value.
+It can be used to split up long digit sequences.

 Does not add more context, makes no assumption that the string of digits represents a numeric value:

 ```
-ene  = more parts of digit sequence to follow
+nene  = more parts of digit sequence to follow
 ```